-The 3D components of the SHM tensor $A{ij}$ =(1/(2m))( $p_ip_j$ + $m^2\omega^2x_ix_j$ ) and components of L satisfy Poisson bracket relations SU(3).
-So by including as a perturbation the rotation, the 3D SHM version gives SU(3) symmetry in the S derived from those $A{ij}$ (Herbert Goldstein, 'Classical Mechanics' $2^{nd}$ edition, pp.425) which holds in both the classical and QM case then (So we have just explained the origin of the adhoc QCD gauged alternative to this nuclear physics.)
+Instead of the shell model one dimensional SHM rotating (that LS) we could use the equivalent 3D oscillator and directly transform between x,y,z oscillator modes.
+In that regard the 3D components of the above SHM tensor $A{ij}$ =(1/(2m))( $p_ip_j$ +m2 $\omega^2x_ix_j$ ) and components of L satisfy Poisson bracket relations SU(3).
+So by including as a perturbation the rotation, the 3D SHM version gives SU(3) symmetry in the S derived from those $A{ij}$ (Herbert Goldstein, 'Classical Mechanics' 2nd edition, pp.425) which holds in both the classical and QM case then.
+In that latter case SU(3) is gauged in by starting it out as a infinitesimal rotation, taking the limit to get it into the exponent (as in appendixA).
+So we have also just explained the origin of the adhoc and convoluted QCD SU(3) gauged alternative to that correct Frobenius series N=-1,J=1, Y11, r=rH solution to nuclear physics.